 For the second-generation Apple Pencil, Apple made it much easier to charge.
 There's only one way.

-Just Place the Apple Pencil on the wide side of the iPad Pro with the magnetic strip, and you'll be charging right away.
+Just place the Apple Pencil on the side of the iPad that has the magnetic strip, and you'll be charging right away.

 The Apple Pencil's quick-charge technology provides users up to 30 minutes of use after a 15-second charge, but we generally recommend charging your Pencil for at least 5-10 minutes — especially if it's under 20% — to avoid having to constantly recharge.